 FY22 ended (and correspondingly FY23 began) with a total fund balance of \$10,230,614 of which \$779,378 was undesignated.
 Readers not familiar with the City's fund balance policies should note that Cash Reserves fund balance is calculated at 33.33% of the operating budget while the Emergency/Hurricane Reserve fund balance is calculated at 33.33% of the entire budget.
 Additionally, in FY18, the City Council established a Building Renewal, Replacement, and Betterment (BRRB) fund balance with an initial calculation of 10.00% of the FY18 Budget.
-Since, that time, no additional funds have been added to the BRRB fund balance with the balance remaining constant at \$801,227.
+Since that time, no additional funds have been added to the BRRB fund balance with the balance remaining constant at \$801,227.
 Hence, the combined three reserve fund balances equal \$7,244,786 or 70.81% of the total FY22 ending fund balance.

-FY22 is projected to end with a total fund balance of \$11,839,213, an increase of \$1,608,509 or 15.72% from the FY22 ending fund balance.
+FY23 is projected to end with a total fund balance of \$11,839,213, an increase of \$1,608,599 or 15.72% from the FY22 ending fund balance.
 The sizable projected year-end surplus of revenues over expenditures is primarily a result of the following:

-- \$774,589 Vehicles budgeted and ordered in FY22 and FY23 but not anticipated to be received until FY24 - \$312,156 in higher than budgeted interest income - \$123,200 in higher than anticipated Utility Services Taxes and Franchise Fees - \$307,449 lower than budgeted operating departments' year-end estimated expenditures
+- \$774,589 Vehicles budgeted and ordered in FY22 and FY23 but not anticipated to be received until FY24 - \$356,275 increase in interest income as a result of higher interest rates and one-time ARPA monies to invest - \$123,200 in higher than anticipated Utility Services Taxes and Franchise Fees - 221,607 decrease in General Government expenditures in FY23 due to a one-time expense in FY22 related to returning Transportation Impact Fee money to Brevard County (per previously executed agreement)

-As the FY24 Proposed Budget is balanced, the ending fund balance for FY24 is projected to remain the same as FY23 estimated ending fund balance.
-Changes to the ending fund balance levels and major reserve components are illustrated to the right.
+As the FY24 Approved Budget is balanced, the ending fund balance for FY24 is projected to remain the same as FY23 estimated ending fund balance.
+Changes to the ending fund balance levels and major reserve components are illustrated below.

-Due to the methodology used to calculate the various reserve fund balances and the significant one-time intergovernmental revenues contained within the FY24 Proposed Budget, the reader should not be surprised to see the following variation in reserve numbers for FY 24 as compared to FY23:
+Due to the methodology used to calculate the various reserve fund balances and the significant one-time intergovernmental revenues contained within the FY24 Approved Budget, the reader should not be surprised to see the following variation in reserve numbers for FY 24 as compared to FY23: